pantheon-systems/documentation/source/content/guides/migrate/manual-d8-noncomposer-to-d8/03-prepare.md

 contributors: [wordsmither]
 layout: guide
 showtoc: true
-permalink: docs/guides/migrate/manual-d8-noncomposer-to-d8/prepare
+permalink: docs/guides//manual-d8-noncomposer-to-d8/prepare
 anchorid: prepare
 editpath: migrate/manual-d8-noncomposer-to-d8/03-prepare.md
-reviewed: "2021-05-09"
+reviewed: "2021-06-22"
 ---

 Complete all steps in this section to ensure that your site is ready to be migrated to Pantheon.

-## Create a New Drupal 9 Site
+## Create a New 9 Site

 1. Log in to your Pantheon account.
 If you don't have an account, [create one](https://pantheon.io/register?docs) and familiarize yourself with the [User Dashboard](/guides/quickstart/user-dashboard) before you create a new site.